 Stow Your Stuff!

 A note of warning: Universal isn't kidding about stowing loose articles in the free lockers.
 The ride is not intense in a roller-coaster kind of way.
-But I did lose all of the items from my pockets as the bench moved me into a prone position and shook me down.
+But we did lose items from our pockets as the bench moved us into a prone position and shook us down.
+You would too, if you have anything in your pockets.

 The vehicles' freedom of movement combined with the enveloping screens gives a 'you-are-there', dimensional quality.
 Among the many design mysteries that had me scratching my head was the fact that the vehicles are constantly moving forward on a track through the ride building, yet the screens remain fixed in front of the benches for at least 20 seconds at a time for each of the filmed sequences.
-I think that each ride vehicle has its own mini domed screen that follows it for the duration of each sequence.
+Each ride vehicle has its own mini domed screen that follows it for the duration of each sequence and the vehicle and screen follow a circular path for each scene.

 In the original Forbidden Journey at Orlando's Islands of Adventure, the filmed sequences are not rendered or presented in 3D.
 At Universal Studios Hollywood, however, they were originally shown in 3D.
 There, passengers were given "Quidditch goggles" prior to their journey.
 The added depth and intimacy made the experience more immersive.
 To accommodate the 3D, Universal Creative re-rendered the ride's footage.
 They also made it noticeably brighter and a bit sharper.
 The colors appeared to be somewhat more saturated in the Hollywood version, which was a bit distracting.